Skip to main content

 The core principle guiding these regulations is that your medical information must be kept separate and confidential.
 It cannot be mingled with your general employment file.
 Employers are mandated to store this data in secure locations, with access strictly limited to personnel who have a legitimate need to know.

-For instance, the human resources professional administering the may have access, but your direct supervisor making decisions about promotions typically would not.
+For instance, the human resources professional administering the wellness program may have access, but your direct supervisor making decisions about promotions typically would not.
 This separation is a critical element of the system, designed to prevent your health data from ever influencing employment decisions.
 It ensures that the information you share to improve your health is used for that purpose alone.

 How Is My Privacy Maintained in Practice?